This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is a laceration diagnosed?

-How will my injury be treated?
+How will my laceration be treated?

-When should I contact my caregiver?
+When should I call my doctor?

 - Your laceration is red, warm, or swollen.